uzeful/VA_Project/README.md

 [vfeat_extractor/infer_folder_vfeat.py](https://github.com/uzeful/VA_Project/blob/master/vfeat_extractor/infer_folder_vfeat.py) is used to extract the visual features of the videos *in your defined folder*.

+Note: before using them to extract features, you should install the required dependencies, such as pytorch and tensorflow.
+The detailed requirements can be found in the subfolders.

 ## Demo

-[proj_demo](https://github.com/uzeful/VA_Project/tree/master/proj_demo) provides one simple example to learn the similarity metric between the 120×1024 visual feature and 120×128 auditory feature.
-Note: the provided demo was implemented in pytorch.
+[proj_demo](https://github.com/uzeful/VA_Project/tree/master/proj_demo) provides one simple example to learn the similarity metric between the 120×1024 visual feature and 120×128 auditory feature. *Note: the provided demo was implemented in pytorch.*

 [proj_demo/model2.py](https://github.com/uzeful/VA_Project/blob/master/proj_demo/model2.py) contains our simply designed model.